How to Build a Wood Slab Coffee Table (DIY Guide)

 Above, I’m using my Dewalt circular saw to cut the slab of ash to size.
 I didn’t take too much off.
 Just enough to tidy the edges and shorten the slab by a couple of inches.

 Step 2.
-Plane and flatten your piece
+Plane and Flatten Your Piece

 I used an electric hand plane to smooth out all the milling bandsaw marks on my slab of ash.
 You won’t be able to do this with a sander alone, it’ll take years to get a smooth finish.
 You could also use a hand plane for this job but I find that an electric plane is much quicker.
 Several passes on the shallowest setting should make the surface smooth enough to remove any deep saw marks and prepare for sanding.